CharlesShi12/RecommendationSystems/README.md

 This recommendation system builds on collaborative filtering and statistical analysis.
 Using two downloaded datasets from MovieLens, the algorithm will look for movies that have the most correlation based on user reviews.
 For instance, if user A likes movies 1 and 2 and user B likes movies 1 and 3, then we can predict that user A will like movie 3.
 This type of predicting becomes increasingly more accurate with more data.
 We can compute the correlations of movies via the Pearson Correlation Coefficient.
 Data gathering is done via MovieLens.
 Data processing is done via pandas.
 Data analysis is done also via pandas.

-Ultimately, all the data, machine learning models, and algorithms within the music and movie recommendation systems are programmed into an interactive web application via streamlit.
+Ultimately, all of the data, machine learning models, and algorithms within the music and movie recommendation systems are programmed into an interactive web application via streamlit.

 # Future Improvements
+Music Recommendation System:

+Movie Recommendation System: